-Headwear – Since heat is lost through the capillaries in your head faster than any other part of your body, and because immersing the head in cold water brings on more severe symptoms of cold shock, you need to wear something on your head in cold weather/water temperatures.
+Headwear – Since heat is lost through the capillaries in your head faster than any other part of your body, and because immersing the head in cold water brings on a serious ice cream headache and disorientation, you need to wear something on your head in cold weather/water temperatures.
 A wool knit hat or polyester fleece hat may seem to work well in some situations.
 A better option as it gets colder and windier is to get a skull cap or neoprene hood like those used by divers.
 The best option for safety is a neoprene balaclava.
 These pieces of gear fit much more closely to the head and are less likely to come off in the wind or if you capsize.
 Neoprene and other rubberized materials also shed water better.
 Wool will absorb water and get heavy and soggy.
 For those sea kayakers and whitewater paddlers who are practicing rolls or may be capsizing in cold water, it is also very important to protect your ear canals from the development of bony growths called extoses.
 These growths can actually start to block off your ear canal and cause hearing loss.
 They have to be removed surgically.
 For people who paddle regularly in cold water, it would be wise to get some ear plugs that will keep water out of your ears when rolling.

 Now is a really good time to take stock of your paddling wardrobe if you want to extend your paddling season into the months when the water temperatures are below 70°F. You may be able to keep paddling well into the fall and even through the winter and early spring, IF you are dressed properly.